-This Proposed Fiscal Year 2020/21 Operating, Debt Service, and Capital Budget is presented to the Stadium Authority Board within the context of a management company that has not exercised the required standard of care or exercised commercially reasonable good faith efforts in managing and operating the Stadium.
-For example, notably, ManagementCo allowed the Stadium to go for months, during essentially the NFL season, without a state required Fire Alarm Certification, which serves as not only the fire alarm system but as the system that allows for public safety officials to issue verbal commands for the tens of thousands of attendees during events.
+This Proposed FY 2020/21 Operating, Debt Service, and Capital Budget is presented to the Stadium Authority Board within the context of a management company that has not exercised the required standard of care or exercised commercially reasonable good faith efforts in managing and operating the Stadium.
+For example, notably, ManagementCo allowed the Stadium to go for months, during essentially the NFL season, without a state required Fire Alarm Certification, which serves as not only the fire alarm system but as the system that allows for public safety officials to issue verbal commands for tens of thousands of attendees during events.
 ManagementCo allowed this condition to continue while incurring daily fee penalties and did not remedy the condition until the Fire Department escalated enforcement.
 Additionally, ManagementCo allowed expenditures to grossly increase in FY 2018/19, by over \$2.5 million, but did not disclose the details and actual amount of increased expenditures until halfway through FY 2019/20.
 Last, despite having an operations budget of \$136.8 million to achieve the Authority's mission, ManagementCo was only able to generate about \$18,000 of Net Non-NFL revenue for FY 2018/19, as reported to the Stadium Authority in December 2019.
-ManagementCo has not provided FY 2019/20 projected Net Non-NFL revenue at the time of this report, therefore, Stadium Authority is assuming no FY 2019/20 Net Non-NFL revenue.
-ManagementCo has not demonstrated compliance with the Standard of Care provision along with other requirements, state and local laws, and policies.
+While ManagementCo did not provide FY 2019/20 projected Net Non-NFL revenue at the time of the March 5, 2020 budget study session, they project that Net Non-NFL revenue will lose \$1.7 to \$2.0 million in FY 2019/20 and make \$1.5 million in FY 2020/21.
+This level of performance continues to be cause for concern, especially since this would be the first year the Stadium Authority would lose money on Non-NFL Events.
+As such, ManagementCo has not demonstrated compliance with the Standard of Care provision along with other requirements, state and local laws, and policies.